k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent last demon lord in each tier from being summoned until their lair is visited
 - Fix: quest artifact wish "fixed" property not applied
+- Fix: melt_ice() not reporting monster death to callers